Deepersensor/deepcoin/README.md

 This project uses the [Blockchair API](https://blockchair.com/api) to fetch real-time blockchain data.
 You'll need to sign up for an API key and add it to your `.env.local` file.

+## Integrations

+### Recall Integration

+The application integrates with the Recall Network, a platform for automated crypto-trading agents.
+This allows for portfolio management, trade execution, and participation in trading competitions.
+For more information, see the `src/integrations/recall/README.md` file.

+### io.net Integration

+The application integrates with io.net, a decentralized GPU network.
+This allows the application to leverage io.net's resources for various tasks.
+For more information, see the `src/integrations/io.net/README.md` file.

 ## AI Models

 The prediction functionality uses machine learning models to analyze: